 - Alliances with other leading providers of nursing knowledge products and services round out STTI's offering and provide added value to its members.

-- Journal of Nursing Scholarship, a leading, peer-reviewed scholarly journal with a global circulation of 125,000, is published quarterly and is available in both print and full text, searchable online formats to members and subscribers.
+- Journal of Nursing Scholarship is a leading peer-reviewed scholarly publication with a global circulation of 125,000.
+It is published bimonthly and is available in both print and full text searchable online formats to members and subscribers.

-- Scholarly books on a wide range of topics in nursing and health care of interest to members and other nurses around the world.
+- Scholarly books cover a wide range of topics in nursing and health care that are of interest to members and other nurses around the world.

-- WORLDviews on Evidence-Based Nursing™, a quarterly periodical available in print and full text, searchable online formats to subscribers, is a leading global source of the best research and evidence available with applications to nursing practice, administration, education and policy.
+- Worldviews on Evidence-Based Nursing™ is a bimonthly periodical that is available in print and full text searchable online formats to subscribers.
+It is a leading global source of the best research and evidence available, with applications to nursing practice, administration, education, and policy.

-- Chapter Leader Emphasis - a biannual newsletter sent to more than 3,500 chapter leaders.
+- Chapter Leader Emphasis is a biannual newsletter that is sent to more than 4,000 chapter leaders.

-- STTIconnect is a monthly electronic newsletter sent to all members, which includes chapter specific information and announcements.
+- STTIconnect is a monthly electronic newsletter sent to all members that includes chapter-specific information and announcements.

-Nursing Knowledge International – NKI was established in 2002 as a nonprofit, 501(c)(3) subsidiary of STTI to serve the knowledge needs of the global nursing community.
-Through its e-commerce website, www.nursingknowledge.org, the organization delivers nursing knowledge designed to improve patient outcomes by enhancing the knowledge base of its nurse customers.
+Nursing Knowledge International (NKI) was established in 2002 as a nonprofit 501(c)(3) subsidiary of STTI.
+Through its e-commerce website, NKI delivers nursing knowledge that is designed to improve patient outcomes by enhancing the knowledgebase of its nurse customers.
 More than 82,000 nurses have joined the NKI community.